Superfox64/CIS453L_Project_JaredBorst/README.md

 Sorry to Professor Awwal, I wanted to create something cooler and more feature heavy than this, but I ran out of time.

+Build instructions are not really relevant, you'd need to have the whole directory for it to function, or to implement the files I've uploaded into a blank React App.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).